loda-lang/loda-programs/programs/oeis/list1.md

 * [A184012](http://oeis.org/A184012) ([L16 program](A184012.asm)): n + floor(sqrt(5n-4)); complement of A184013.
 * [A184013](http://oeis.org/A184013) ([L10 program](A184013.asm)): n - 1 + ceiling((4+n^2)/5); complement of A184012.
 * [A184017](http://oeis.org/A184017) ([L25 program](A184017.asm)): n-1+ceiling((n/3)^2); complement of A184016.
+* [A184063](http://oeis.org/A184063) ([L15 program](A184063.asm)): Number of (n+1) X 2 binary arrays with rows and columns in nondecreasing order and with no 2 X 2 subblock sum differing from a horizontal or vertical neighbor subblock sum by more than one.
 * [A184218](http://oeis.org/A184218) ([L06 program](A184218.asm)): a(n) = largest k such that A000217(n+1) = A000217(n) + (A000217(n) mod k), or 0 if no such k exists.
 * [A184220](http://oeis.org/A184220) ([L07 program](A184220.asm)): a(n) = largest k such that A000290(n+1) = A000290(n) + (A000290(n) mod k), or 0 if no such k exists.
 * [A184427](http://oeis.org/A184427) ([L15 program](A184427.asm)): Lower s-Wythoff sequence of A000290 (the squares).
 Complement of A184428.